Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 Marrakech in three days: tours, monuments and visits not to miss a thing

-Three days in Marrakech are enough for everything there is to see and do in Marrakech, plus a half-day excursion.
-Walking through its wonderful gardens, the labyrinthine streets of its Medina, its souks and, of course, the Jamaa el Fna square, the traveler will feel totally intoxicated.
+Three days are enough for everything there is to see and do in Marrakech, plus a half-day excursion.
+Walking through its wonderful gardens, the labyrinthine streets of its Medina, its souks and, of course, the Jamaa el Fna square, the traveler will feel totally intoxicated in this World Heritage city in the category of cultural space.

 Explore the Medina

 To start your visit to Marrakech there is nothing better than touring the Medina of Marrakech.
-This old part of the city has about 1000 years of history and is composed of a large number of streets, usually narrow, through which it is very easy to get lost.
+This ancient part of the city has about 1000 years of history and is composed of a large number of streets, usually narrow, through which it is very easy to get lost.

-Medersa (or Madrasa) Ben Youssef, another must-see in the medina
+Medersa (or Madrasa) Ben Youssef, another must-see in the medina.

 Another must-see attraction in the medina is the Medersa Ben Youssef, a former Islamic school that once had 900 students.
-The entrance fee is charged, but the peaceful atmosphere inside makes it worth a visit.
+The entrance fee is charged, but the peaceful atmosphere inside makes it well worth a visit.

 Stroll and shop in the souk

-Still in the medina, this first day I suggest a walk in the souk to buy some gifts.
+Still in the medina, this first day I suggest you take a walk in the souk to buy some gifts.
 The crowds are even more crowded in these areas than in the rest of the old city and, in addition, buyers mix with sellers and the stalls where the goods are displayed.
-Remember that to buy you must bargain with the seller until you reach an agreement on the price!
+Therefore, again I recommend you to book a guided tour of the souk Marrakech to avoid all kinds of possible inconveniences.

 First visit to Jamaa el Fna